|

 On Thursday, 8th March Donald Campbell's speedboat Bluebird, used in his fatal attempt to break the world water-speed record in 1967, is recovered from the bottom of Coniston Water in Cumbria.

-The UK's Europe Minister, Keith Vaz, is cleared of complaints made against him relating to his business affairs but he is criticised by the House of Commons Standards and Privileges Committee for failing to answer questions "fully and promptly."
+On 12th March the UK's Europe Minister, Keith Vaz, is cleared of complaints made against him relating to his business affairs but he is criticised by the House of Commons Standards and Privileges Committee for failing to answer questions "fully and promptly."
 On 29th March the Minister is admitted to hospital after passing out in his office for a few minutes.

 Cartoonist William Hanna dies on 22nd March, aged 90.